Top

 • Close Attention to Detail on Every Case

-• Two Decades of Experience as Prosecutors
+• 25 Years of Experience as Prosecutors

 • Practical Experience & A Unique Perspective as Former Prosecutors